pin-people/event_people_go/README.md

 #### Multiple events routing

-If your project needs to handle lots of events you can extend `EventPeople.BaseListeners` class to bind how many events you need to instance methods, so whenever an event is received the method will be called automatically.
+If your project needs to handle lots of events you can extend `EventPeople.BaseListener` class to bind how many events you need to instance methods, so whenever an event is received the method will be called automatically.

 ```golang
 import (